Daily Houserule tweets: December 2022

 2022-12-09: Should Sensitive Touch boost skills like Pickpocket?
 Probably, but adding compatible traits like Manual Dexterity handles that easily.

-A Touch roll as a complementary roll also makes sense.
+A Touch roll as a complementary roll for such tasks makes sense.
 Even with that, though, Sensitive Touch and Acute Touch could use more in-game spotlight.

 Well, I’ll post the stuff anyway.
 Here are ideas for heroically difficult Touch rolls (some of which may sound familiar):